AXA health insurance spotlight

 - No annual limit on treatment administered by psychologists or cognitive-behavioural treatments, granted that your AXA specialist oversees them.

-Additional travel cover may be a great option for you if you regularly travel, or you’d like emergency health coverage while overseas.
+Additional personal travel insurance cover may be a great option for you if you regularly travel, or you’d like emergency health coverage while overseas.
 You’ll be covered for lost luggage, flight delays, lost passports and personal accident cover, including cover for on-piste skiing.
 Both European and Worldwide travel options are available, and you’ll also be covered for emergency dental treatment and business travel.

 Are you into extreme sports?
 AXA offers an Adventure Sports upgrade, which will cover you for activities such as bungee-jumping or parachuting.